jaf7C7/life/smell_audit.md

 **The refactoring:** **Replace Constructor with Factory Function** — move the fetch and field assignment into a static async factory (`RenderedCell.at(cell, canvas)`) whose constructor takes all fields as arguments, so the object is complete the moment it exists. `RenderedCanvas.cell(x, y)` becomes a one-line delegation.
-Pair with Smell 6 — both touch the same class and constructor.

 Also worth folding into this pass, since it touches the same test's intent:
 `tests/unit/life.test.js`'s `'Clicking on a cell twice leaves it dead'` (and its e2e equivalent)